 Tradition says that after Songtsen Gampo’s only son, Gungri Gungsten, was born to Mangza Tricham, Princess of Mang, one of his wives: “A shrine and a stupa dedicated to the tutelary deity of mother and son were built upon the lap of a rocky mountain that resembled a seated image of the Holy Tara in the region of Yerpa.

-Morning drive to Gaden monastery on the way you can explore some of Tibetan farmer area and also small town called Takste town.
-Once you arrive at Gaden we recommeded you to do Gaden monastery Khora.
+Morning drive to Gaden monastery on the way you can explore some of Tibetan farmer area and also a small town called Takste town.
+Once you arrive at Gaden we recommended you to do Gaden monastery Khora.
 Gaden monastery was the original monastery of the Geluk order, founded by Je Tsongkhapa in 1409, and traditionally considered to be the seat of Geluk administrative and political power.
 The Ganden Tripa or ‘throne-holder of Ganden’ is the head of the Gelukpa school.
-Tsongkhapa’s preserved body was entombed there in a silver and gold encrusted tomb by his disciples in 1419.
+Tsongkhapa’s preserved body was entombed there in the silver and gold-encrusted tomb by his disciples in 1419.
 Being the farthest from Lhasa of the three university monasteries, Ganden Monastery consisted of two principal original colleges, Jangtse and Shartse, meaning North Peak and East Peak respectively.
-The three main sights in the Ganden Monastery are the Serdung, which contains the tomb of Tsongkhapa, the Tsokchen Assembly Hall and the Ngam Cho Khang the chapel where Tsongkhapa traditionally taught.
+The three main sights in the Ganden Monastery are the Serdung, which contains the tomb of Tsongkhapa, the Tsokchen Assembly Hall, and the Ngam Cho Khang the chapel where Tsongkhapa traditionally taught.
 The monastery houses artifacts that belonged to Tsongkhapa.
-After finished visit the Gaden monastery then drive back to Lhasa with same route.
+After the finished visit, the Gaden monastery then drives back to Lhasa with the same route.

 Today, driven 250km to Namtso Lake, which is known as “Heavenly Lake” and one of the three sacred lakes of Tibet; the largest lake throughout Tibet and the second saltwater lake in China only after Qinghai Lake.
 The tour then takes you to Lake Namtso, the second-largest saltwater lake in China.
-Sitting at an impressive elevation of over 4,700 meters, the lake, its big skies and landscape are extremely beautiful.
-From its banks, you can gaze across the deep azure waters all the way to the surrounding snow-capped peaks far in the distance
+Sitting at an impressive elevation of over 4,700 meters, the lake, its big skies, and landscape are extremely beautiful.
+From its banks, you can gaze across the deep azure waters to the surrounding snow-capped peaks far in the distance.